 The assessed chemical will not be manufactured in Australia.
-The assessed chemical will be imported into Australia in neat form as a raw material in 1,100 kg intermediate bulk containers (IBCs) for local reformulation into gypsum-based construction materials.
-It will be imported by sea or air into Sydney, Brisbane, Melbourne or Perth and transported by road directly to industrial customers from customs warehouses.
+The assessed chemical will be imported into Australia in neat form (powder) in 1,100 kg intermediate bulk containers (IBCs) via sea or air into Sydney, Brisbane, Melbourne or Perth and transported via road directly to industrial sites for reformulation by professional workers in the construction industry.

-The assessed chemical may also be imported as a component of finished end-use construction chemical products at up to 5% concentration for use in the construction industry.
-Products containing the assessed chemical will be used by professional workers only and will not be sold to the general public.
+The assessed chemical will also be imported as a component of finished end-use construction chemical products at up to 5% concentration for use only by professional workers in the construction industry.
+End-use products containing the assessed chemical will be for professional use only and will not be available to the general public.